The success of St Rocco’s palliative Virtual Ward

 The Palliative Virtual Ward has provided St Rocco’s with an opportunity to work closely with our partners so that we can offer more choice to patients.
 We have expanded our service to support a wider cohort of patients without compromising on quality of care, better triaging potential patients and monitoring changes in symptoms through the use of technology.
 Feedback shows that 90% of the patients cared for agreed that their condition was managed better because by our Palliative Virtual Ward.
 This is testament to the hard work and dedication of our clinical teams to adapt to a new way of working whilst always prioritising patient care and individual needs.

 In addition, we have been able to better involve families and carers in patient care plans.
 This is another of the many highlights shown in the Healthwatch Warrington independent report as 94% agreed that their family/carer benefited from the Palliative Virtual Ward.
+As we move forward, integrating technology with care services is beneficial to many people and I am pleased that St Rocco’s has had the opportunity to explore this initiative with the support of Graphnet.

 Sara-Marie Black, Chief Operating Officer, St. Rocco’s Hospice says:

-The Independent evaluation by Healthwatch Warrington provided an opportunity for impartial feedback and areas for improvement to be identified.
+Independent evaluation by Healthwatch Warrington provided an opportunity for impartial feedback and areas for improvement to be identified.
 It is a privilege to work with such an amazing clinical team within the hospice and health and social care partners.
 The evaluation and positive patient feedback is a reflection on the clinical team’s ideas for new ways of working and dedication to deliver high quality, sustainable care.

-Hospices nationally are currently struggling with projected deficits and risk of future sustainability.
+The Hospices nationally are currently struggling with projected deficits and risk of future sustainability.
 The virtual ward provides a different model of care, offering choice for patients and those important to them and a different financial model.
 With continued partnership working, the virtual ward offers a supplementary service to enhance care for patients and our community.
 Areas for improvement and learning were also identified as part of the independent review and the team, working closely with Graphnet and partners, are supporting further development of the virtual ward.

 The Palliative Virtual Ward has provided a supplementary service to support patients living with a palliative diagnosis and those important to them.
-Through the use of advanced digital technology we have been able to support an increased numbers of patients and families to enable their loved ones to remain at home.
-The Virtual Ward team have shown great dedication and support in developing innovative ways of working to support our patients and those important to them.
+Through the use of advanced digital technology, we have been able to support an increased numbers of patients and families to enable their loved ones to remain at home.
+The

+Virtual ward team have shown great dedication and support in developing innovative ways of working to support our patients and those important to them.
 We have had the opportunity to share our learning with our patients, community and wider partners to continually enhance our care delivery and ensure we are at the forefront of enhancing high quality care.
 With continued collaboration and refinement, the PVW model promises to enhance palliative care services further, ensuring that patients can spend their final days with dignity and comfort in the familiar surroundings of their homes.